storj/docs/app/(docs)/object-mount/windows/page.md

 This section contains everything you need to install and use the native **Object Mount** app on Microsoft Windows.

-Whether you’re setting up a single workstation or deploying across a team, these pages will walk you through the key steps for installation, configuration, and daily use with cloud storage.
+Whether you’re setting up a single workstation or deploying across a team, these pages will walk you through installation, configuration and day-to-day use.

 ## What’s Covered